Template syntax

 <label :class="field { is-active: isActive, has-error: hasError }"></label>

-If both isActive and hasError are truthful Nue will render:
+If both isActive and hasError are true, Nue will render:

 <label class="field is-active has-error"></label>